souravrane/RollDice/README.md

 # RollDice
 Rolling Dice game implemented in python for n number of players.
-The number of rounds can also be deicded in the start.
+The number of rounds can also be decided in the start.

 Rules of the game: